andre-cloud/ensemble_analyzer/docs/source/user_guide/cli_tools.md

 ---

 ## 2. Protocol Wizard (`enan_protocol_wizard`)
-An interactive Terminal User Interface (TUI) to generate the `protocol.json` file.
+An interactive Text User Interface (TUI) to generate the `protocol.json` file.
 It guides the user through the creation of computational steps without needing to manually edit JSON files.

 **Usage**
 ```bash